ionic-team/ionic-site/docs/v2/getting-started/installation/index.md

 $ npm install -g ionic
 ```

 Make sure you have NodeJS installed.
 Download the installer [here](https://nodejs.org/dist/latest-v5.x/) or use your favorite package manager.
-It's best to get the 5x version of node along with the 3x version of npm.
+It's best to get the 6x version of Node which comes with NPM 3.
 This offers the best in stability and speed for building.

 > Unfamiliar with NPM?
 Learn more about it and what packages we use [here](/docs/v2/resources/using-npm/)